mindgruve/gruver/documentation/brainstorming/assumptions.md

 caribu-424.staging1.mindgruve.com  <-- NOT LIVE - STAGING
 articfox-143.staging1.mindgruve.com  <-- NOT LIVE - STAGING

-When a user visits the actual production URL mindgruve.com, HAProxy routes the user to the live container (prod1.mindgruve.com).
+When a user visits the actual production URL mindgruve.com, HAProxy routes the user to the live container.
 HAProxy will also rewrite the request/response from the containers so that the container only see requests comming from the production URL.

 ## Manual Deployment Flow
 --> Developer commits change to master/trunk.